Dear Members,

 digital assets from unauthorized access, alteration, or destruction.
 These controls

-encompass a range of technologies, processes and policies designed to safeguard
+encompass a range of technologies, processes, and policies designed to safeguard

-information systems, networks and vulnerabilities.
-There are robust cloud systems which
+information systems, networks and data from cyber threats & vulnerabilities.
+There are

-have been implemented efficiently, ensuring scalability, security and reliability for
+robust cloud systems which have been implemented efficiently, ensuring scalability,

-seamless operations and data management.
+security and reliability for seamless operations and data management.

-MATERIAL EVENT RECORDED SUBSEQUENT TO THE DATE OF FINANCIAL STATEMENTS
+MATERIAL EVENT RECORDED SUBSEQUENT TO THE DATE OF

 DETAILS OF SUBSIDIARY, ASSOCIATE AND JOINT VENTURE COMPANIES, AS

-REQUIRED UNDER RULE 8 OF THE COMPANIES (ACCOUNTS) RULES, 2014 Subsidiary, Associate and
+REQUIRED UNDER RULE 8 OF THE COMPANIES (ACCOUNTS) RULES, 2014

-Joint Venture Companies
+Subsidiary, Associate and Joint Venture Companies

-2(6) of the Act.
-There has been no material change in the nature of the
+subsidiary.
+Further, there has been no material change in the nature of the business of

-1. Satin Housing Finance Limited ("SHFL") - SHFL
+1. Satin Housing Finance Limited

-was incorporated on April 17, 2017, as a wholly- owned subsidiary of
+SHFL was incorporated on April 17, 2017, as a wholly-owned

 deposits) dated November 14, 2017 to carry on activities of housing finance business under

 Section 29A of the National Housing Bank Act, 1987.
-SHFL is engaged in providing longterm
+SHFL is engaged in providing long-term

 finance for purchase, construction, extension and repair of houses for the retail segment